 Transforming Agricultural Land into Rainforest Habitat – NightWings

-In 2015 Rainforest Rescue was approached by land-owner Annie Shoenberger to return fifteen hectares of old sugarcane fields back to thriving Daintree lowland rainforest.
+In 2015 Rainforest Rescue was approached by land-owner Annie Shoenberger to transform fifteen hectares of old sugarcane fields into thriving Daintree lowland rainforest.

 In 2016 and 2017 with the help of many individuals, organisations and businesses, we cultivated and started planting trees and revived a wetland area to draw in wildlife.
 Between 2018 and 2019 tens of thousands of trees were planted at NightWings to repair this damaged land.

 Today over tens of thousands of seedlings are growing and calling this land home.
 By project’s end, these seedlings will be flourishing between the lowland Daintree to the upland Rainforest and beyond to the coast.

 Most of the 150 species of trees are fruiting which attracts birds and bats, helping restoration by dispersing seeds to adjoining rainforests.
 These trees were propagated and prepared for planting at our Daintree Rainforest Plant Nursery.
 The largest trees are now 5m high, ground vegetation is lush and insects, lizards and birds are repopulating this rainforest wonderland.

 Rainforest Rescue staff spotted a juvenile Southern Cassowary Cassowary at NightWings in December 2018, this was the first time this species has been seen south of the Daintree River in over forty years!
 This is proof that restoration really does generate and welcome wildlife back to the land they once inhabited.